litebird/litebird_sim/docs/source/scanning.rst

 :meth:`.ScanningStrategy.generate_spin2ecl_quaternions`, which takes
 as inputs the start time, the length of the simulation, and the time interval to be used between consecutive quaternions.
-The method must return an instance of the :class:`.Spin2EclipticQuaternions`, containing the computed sequence of quaternions.
+The method must return an instance of the :class:`.RotQuaternion`, containing the computed sequence of quaternions.

 We'll code here a very simple scanning strategy, which does not involve anything fancy: the spacecraft will just spin around the